 The document can grant as much power to the Agent as the Principal wishes, or it can be narrowly drafted for specific purposes.
 The document can also be drafted to become effective upon execution of the document, or it may only be effective upon the disability of the Principal, which is known as a ‘Springing’ durable power of attorney.

-A patient advocate form can also contain language relating to end of life decisions, sometimes referred to as a ‘living will.’
-The benefit of having this document is that it allows the individual’s end of life decisions to be carried out as they choose.
+A patient advocate form can also contain language relating to end-of-life decisions, sometimes referred to as a ‘living will.’
+The benefit of having this document is that it allows the individual’s decision regarding life support measures to be carried out as they choose.
 It also provides guidance for the patient advocate so they understand the individual’s beliefs and desires, including whether they wish to make a gift of their organs, and at what point they would want to be allowed to die naturally.

 As you can imagine, a Patient Advocate having to make these types of decisions for a loved-one can be extremely difficult.
-However, knowing that the individual made their end of life decisions while they were of sound mind can make the decision process easier for the Patient Advocate.
+However, knowing that the patient made their end-of-life decisions while they were of sound mind can make the decision process easier for the Patient Advocate.

 To learn more or get help creating powers of attorney, call us today.